wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

 ## Enable in-meeting chat

 Chat provides users with another way to participate in the meeting discussion.
-For some users with disabilities, chat may be preferable to voice or sign language, as a way to contribute to some meeting discussions.
+For some users with disabilities, chat may be preferable to voice or sign language as a way to contribute to some meeting discussions.
 As the admin, you should encourage presenters to take recurring pauses to check the chat window for any feedback.
-Too often presenters move things along without paying attention to the chat window.
+Too often, presenters move things along without paying attention to the chat window.

 As the admin, you can enable in-meeting chat for all users by configuring the Global (Org-wide default) meeting policy using the Microsoft Teams admin center.
 To do this in the Microsoft Teams admin center, you select **Meeting policies**, select the **Global (Org-wide default)** meeting policy, then set **Allow chat in meetings** to **Enabled**: